neurofractal/neurofractal.github.io/index.md

   * Integrating virtual reality with wearable OPM-MEG to investigate autobiographical memory encoding and retrieval

-  * Methods development for naturalistic OPM-MEG data
+  * Methods development for naturalistic OPM-MEG data including robust oscillatory [burst detection](https://github.com/neurofractal/fBOSC)

   * The Neural Basis of Perspective-Taking in Neurotypical and Autistic Populations